arslanawandev/web-stories-wp-main/README.md

 If you find any issues, please reach out by visiting the [support forum](https://wordpress.org/support/plugin/web-stories/) to ask any questions or file feature requests.

-## Contributing

-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
-Please check out our [Contributing documentation](./CONTRIBUTING.md) and the [Getting Started](./docs/getting-started.md) guide.